 Prior to human intervention, carbon cycling between the atmosphere, ocean, biosphere, and geologic reservoirs, in both the fast and slow carbon cycles, was generally balanced in a manner that promoted stable climates, ocean chemistry, and ecosystems over human timescales.

-Since the Industrial Revolution, widespread extraction of fossil fuels, deforestation, changes in land-use, marine habitat loss, and ocean acidification have accelerated the movement of carbon from the slow to the fast carbon cycle, while also decreasing the storage capacity of fast carbon sinks.
+Since the Industrial Revolution, widespread extraction of 2.4 trillion tons of slow carbon fossil fuels, deforestation, changes in land-use, marine habitat loss, and ocean acidification have accelerated the movement of carbon from the slow to the fast carbon cycle, while also decreasing the storage capacity of fast carbon sinks.
 These shifts have fundamentally destabilized the Earth’s systems, causing dangerous and widespread disruption in natural ecosystems and suffering for billions of people around the world.
 Without significant and immediate action, this devastation is projected to increase dramatically over the coming decades.

-Restoration projects such as reforestation, afforestation, and coastal rehabilitation aim to rebuild natural carbon sinks within the fast carbon cycle, which are critically important to reestablishing system equilibrium, promoting a stable climate, and reducing disruption to natural ecosystems and human communities.
+Restoration projects such as reforestation, afforestation, and coastal blue carbon activities aim to rebuild natural fast carbon sinks, which are critically important to reestablishing system equilibrium, promoting a stable climate, and reducing disruption to natural ecosystems and human communities.

-However, because most restoration projects address only fast cycle carbon sinks, restoration projects alone cannot rebalance the greater carbon cycle at a scale that effectively combats climate change.
+However, because most restoration projects are focused on increasing the capacity of fast cycle carbon sinks, restoration projects alone cannot rebalance the global carbon cycle at a scale that effectively combats climate change.
 For this, we must engage in carbon removal by transferring carbon from fast cycle sinks (i.e., biosphere, atmosphere, and upper ocean) to slow carbon sinks (i.e., deep ocean and marine sediments).

 Carbon Removal is the intentional transfer of fast carbon to the slow carbon cycle.